cleophasmashiri/smarthealth-micro-frontend/README.md

 # Microfrontend for Smarthealth

 I am going to show you how to use Single-spa framework to create microfrontends with separate projects using different single page frameworks (Angular 8, Angularjs, Reactjs) in three easy steps.
+This assumes you have the the shell app as in the repo, which acts like a gateway for other apps.

 ## Step 1: Create the application.